Cinder (novel): Plot

 Dr. Erland reveals to Cinder that she is Lunar, resulting in her immunity to letumosis.
 However, Cinder displays no Lunar abilities, making her a "shell", or a Lunar without any bioelectricity manipulation abilities.
 Dr. Erland also reveals that he is a Lunar fugitive who has been living on Earth.
 He had turned against Luna after his own newborn shell daughter had been taken away per the Lunar shell infanticide laws, as shells cannot control or be controlled by the Lunar abilities and are thus supposedly a threat to Lunars.
 Cinder fixes Nainsi and discovers that he and Nainsi have been researching Princess Selene, who is believed to have been killed by her aunt, Levana, when she was a child in order to eliminate her only threat to the throne.
 Cinder also discovers a Lunar direct communication chip embedded in Nainsi, which was the reason for the android's initial breakdown.
 Through the Lunar chip, which is revealed to be used for direct communication outside the network, Cinder is contacted by a Lunar girl - revealed in the third novel to be Cress - who warns that Levana intends to marry Kai and kill him after she becomes empress.

-The story culminates with an annual ball, which Cinder crashes but is then revealed and announced to be Kai's special guest.
+The story culminates with the peace ball, which Cinder crashes but is then revealed and announced to be Kai's personal guest.
 Cinder warns Kai about Levana's ulterior motives and tells him to call off any wedding plans, but Levana intervenes and points out that Cinder is a Lunar shell fugitive, and should be taken into custody for trial.
 Levana attempts to brainwash Cinder into shooting herself but Cinder resists the attempt and fires a pistol at Levana.
 After a standoff where she ends up trying to escape, runs off, and trips on stairs causing her to lose her foot, Kai has no choice but to arrest Cinder in the New Beijing Prison and agree to hand Cinder over to Levana to save the Earth from war.
 Later, in Cinder's prison cell, Dr. Erland visits and reveals that Cinder is actually the lost Princess Selene.
 Erland gives Cinder a new hand with objects hidden in the fingers and a foot made of titanium, and convinces her to escape on her own in order to join him in Africa so that she began her training to overthrow Levana and take back her throne.